PovilasUrb/Review_Sentiment_Analysis/README.md

 ## Step 3:

-Run the install the required NLTK libraries using:
+Download the required NLTK libraries using:

 ```
 import nltk